pichouk/mytube/README.md

 You need to provide several environment variables to your Mytube container to configure the application.
 - `FQDN` : FQDN of your Mytube instance (eg. `mytube.mydomain.fr`)
+- `REFRESH_INTERVAL_MINUTES` : How often your Mytube instance should collect new videos

 ## Run